 The buyer's agent earns their commission by bringing a qualified buyer who agrees to the terms of the contract and completes the sale on time.

 Sellers and buyers must negotiate realtor fees with their agents separately (as required by the 2024 NAR lawsuit settlement).
 The seller and buyer each sign a contract with their agent, promising to pay the agreed-upon commission.
-Sellers can offer to pay the buyer's agent commission to help the buyer afford the home.
+Sellers can offer to pay a buyer's agent concession to help the buyer afford the home.

 Real estate commission calculator for Nebraska